TheNEMOproject/NEMOhrtf/README.md

 NEMObeta has been taken from the HUTUBS database, which is available here: http://dx.doi.org/10.14279/depositonce-8487 .

-F. Brinkmann, M. Dinakaran, R. Pelzer, J. Wohlgemuth, F. Seipl, and S. Weinzierl, “The HUTUBS HRTF database,” (2019).
+F. Brinkmann, M. Dinakaran, R. Pelzer, J. Wohlgemuth, F. Seipl, and S. Weinzierl (2019).
+“The HUTUBS HRTF database”.